-Declared extinct in the wild in 1980 due to overhunting, 14 red wolves were brought into captivity becoming the founders of a captive population now housed in zoos throughout the country.
+Declared extinct in the wild in 1980 due to overhunting, 14 red wolves were brought into captivity.
+They became the founders of a captive population now housed in zoos/conservation centers throughout the country.
 In 1987, the captive population was robust enough to begin a recovery program in Eastern NC.
-An experimental population was reintroduced and by 2002 all pups were wild born.
+An experimental population was reintroduced into the wild.
+By 2002 all pups in the wild were wild born.

 At one point, the wild red wolf population grew to over 150.
 Today it is estimated there are no more than 30 wild red wolves left which is heartbreaking.
-They are shy, family oriented, mate for life and are non-threatening to humans (so no, they won’t eat your grandmother or small children) and help keep the coyote population in check.
+They are shy, family oriented, mate for life and are non-threatening to humans.
+And no, they won’t eat your grandmother or small children.
+As apex predators, they also help keep the coyote population in check.

 A National Icon, our Red Wolves

 In short, the red wolf is an American icon and one of the most critically endangered species in the world.
 More endangered than elephants, rhinos, gorillas, or giraffes.
 To learn more about red wolves check out our “Did You Know” page.

 They are only found in one place in the whole world in the wild.
 And it just happens to be in our home state of North Carolina.
 But red wolves are national treasures and need all of our help no matter where you live.